 Daniel C. Bertolet joined the Company as Senior Research Engineer in September 1996.
 From November 1994 to September 1996, Dr. Bertolet was employed by the HIT Lab as a Research Associate.
-Prior to joining the HIT Lab in November 1994, Dr. Bertolet was a Research Associate with the University of Washington, Department of

-Chemical Engineering, and as Senior Processing Engineer with United Epitaxial Technologies, where he worked on the commercialization of semiconductor technologies.
+Prior to joining the HIT Lab in November 1994, Dr. Bertolet was a Research Associate with the University of Washington, Department of Technologies, where he worked on the commercialization of semiconductor technologies.
 Dr. Bertolet holds a B.S. in Electrical Engineering and a Ph.D. in Electrical and Computer Engineering from the University of Massachusetts.